 Director Jamie Lloyd’s production of Harold Pinter’s “Betrayal” is Pinter perfect.
-To be precise, it’s not just a perfect dramatization of Pinter text; it’s also Pinter pure in its production concept, mis-en-scene and feel.
+To be precise, it’s not just a perfect dramatization of Pinter text, it’s also Pinter pure in its production concept, mis-en-scene and feel.
 (With all respect to the genius career of Mike Nichols, it makes the last revival on Broadway in 2013 not Pinter at all.)

-Director Lloyd plays magic with Pinter’s story which covers ten years in chronological reverse; it starts two years after Emma and Jerry’s affair ends.
-This “Betrayal” transacts like how imperfect memory works; sometimes details assume enormous clarity, other times only a mood or feeling can be recalled; Emma and Jerry remember Jerry tossing Emma’s young daughter in the air at a party but they can’t agree at who’s house.
+Director Lloyd plays magic with Pinter’s story which covers ten years in chronological reverse -it starts two years after Emma and Jerry’s affair ends.
+This “Betrayal” transacts like how imperfect memory works; sometimes details assume enormous clarity, other times only a mood or feeling can be recalled.
+Emma and Jerry remember Jerry tossing Emma’s young daughter in the air at a party but they can’t agree at who’s house.

 Soutra Gilmour’s set design and John Clark’s lighting are as starkly subdued as Pinter’s prose.
-The minimalist set reflects the passage of time; sometimes the backdrop moves forward to shrink the stage, sometimes a revolving part of the stage moves the trio in differ configurations slowly around each other.
+The minimalist set reflects the passage of time; sometimes the backdrop moves forward to shrink the stage, sometimes a revolving part of the stage moves the trio in different configurations slowly around each other.
 The only consistent props are two chairs: in this trio somebody is always left out.
 Lloyd leaves the odd-man-out on stage, standing alone as silent sentry to the tragedy unfolding, as mute witness to memories past.

 Lloyd’s impeccable pacing mirrors the rhythms in Pinter’s dialogue.
 The Pinter pauses are still there, but, in effect, disappear.
 The silences fill in what the characters are thinking regardless of what they are saying; truth is one thing, honesty something else.